Clever-ISA/Clever-ISA/specs/Main.md

 `[00 yyyy ss rrrrrrrr]`

 - ss is the size control value (log2(size) bytes).
-- xx is reserved and must be zero
 - yyyy is reserved and must be zero
 - rrrrrr is register value 0<=r<64